plabayo/rama/docs/book/src/preface.md

 [ghs-url]: https://github.com/sponsors/plabayo

 Rama, a modular proxy framework to move and transform your network packets.

+You can find the edge docs of the rama framework code at <https://ramaproxy.org/docs/rama/index.html>.

 > Rama is gratis FOSS and the repo with the full source code can be found
 > at <https://github.com/plabayo/rama>.